aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

     ```

 !!!
 Note
-    Note that SqsFifoPartialProcessor is synchronous using `processPartialResponseSync`.
+    Note that `SqsFifoPartialProcessor` is synchronous using `processPartialResponseSync`.
-    This is because we need to preserve the order of messages in the queue.
-See [Async or sync processing section](#async-or-sync-processing) for more details.
+    If you need asynchronous processing while preserving the order of messages in the queue, use `SqsFifoPartialProcessorAsync` with `processPartialResponse`.

 ### Processing messages from Kinesis